Fractal geometry predicts dynamic differences in structural and functional connectomes

+The coupling is specified by the binary adjacency matrix $A \in \mathbb{R}^{n \times n}$, whose binary entries $A_{ij}$ mark an edge between nodes $i$ and $j$ in the graph, and signed weights $g \in \mathbb{R}^{n \times n}$, whose entries $g_{ij}$ provide the weight of the corresponding edge.
 Since nodes have the same intrinsic dynamics dictated by the parameter $c$, the emerging network dynamics are a direct reflection of the value of $c$ and of the specific $(A, g)$ network architecture at play.
 By analogy to the single map case, we define the \emph{equi-M} set of the network as the set of all $c \in \mathbb{C}$ for which the critical point $0 \in \mathbb{C}^n$ remains bounded under iteration.
 In this generalized context, many of the results on the properties and structure of the traditional Mandelbrot set are lost.
-Our theoretical work shows that the equi-M set no longer provides a full combinatorial description of the asymptotic behavior of the map~\cite{radulescu2023complex}.
+Our theoretical work shows that the equi-M set no longer provides a full combinatorial description of the asymptotic behavior of the map~\cite{D2}.
 However, our results strongly suggest that equi-M sets have quantifiable topological and fractal properties that reflect the network architecture, making them good candidates for testing and classifying how dynamic patterns evolve for different architectural profiles.
 In other words, the equi-M set still captures enough of the long-term dynamic behavior to be used as an assessment of the network's dynamic range.